AliceO2Group/QualityControl/doc/Advanced.md

 mCustomParameters.at("myOwnKey1", "PHYSICS", "PROTON-PROTON"); // returns `myOwnValue1c`
 mCustomParameters.at("myOwnKey1", "PHYSICS", "Pb-Pb"); // returns `myOwnValue1d`
 mCustomParameters.at("myOwnKey2", "COSMICS"); // returns `myOwnValue2e`

+mCustomParameters.at("myOwnKey1", activity); // result will depend on activity
 ```

 ### Access values and return default if not found